githubpartners/microsoft-learn/github/github-actions-ci/includes/2-github-actions-workflows-ci.md

 Adding a label could be an event that starts another workflow, such as a merge.
 We'll cover this in the next module on continuous delivery with GitHub Actions.

+## Use partial re-runs

+You have the ability to re-run only the failed jobs or a single job in GitHub Actions.
+In addition, navigation improvements enable you to see the full results of previous runs.
+You save time by re-running only failed jobs, skipping work that’s already been done.
+You’ll now see a new drop-down menu if you have failing jobs in a workflow run, where you can choose **Re-run failed jobs** in addition to the existing **Re-run all jobs**.
+Each job listed in the sidebar has a re-run icon when you hover over it for a completed run.
+Also, jobs can be re-run directly from the logs view.

+You’ll see a confirmation dialog that lists all the jobs that will be re-run, including all jobs that are downstream dependencies when you initiate a partial re-run.
+When you have more than one attempt at a workflow run, you’ll see a navigation drop-down to let you easily move between attempts.
+This is helpful for debugging what occurred across the various attempts of that run.

 ## Simplify using secrets with reusable workflows

 GitHub Actions simplifies using secrets with reusable workflows with the `secrets: inherit` keyword.
 You can simply pass the `secrets: inherit` to the reusable workflow and the secrets will be inherited from the calling workflow.